Motion-Aware Animatable Gaussian Avatars Deblurring: Method

 \subsection{Optimization}

-\textbf{Pipeline.} The optimization pipeline of our model is illustrated in Fig.~\ref{fig:pipeline}.
-The first step involves estimating the sub-frame motion using our dedicated motion model.
-Following this, the canonical 3D Gaussian Splatting (3DGS) model is transformed based on the estimated motion parameters.
-Subsequently, sharp virtual images are synthesized for each intermediate timestep.
-These images are then collectively averaged to mimic the physical process of motion blur, generating the final blurry image for loss calculation.
+\textbf{Pipeline.} A brief illustration for the optimization pipeline of the proposed model is provided in Fig.~\ref{fig:pipeline}.
+The process begins with the estimation of sub-frame motion using the dedicated motion model described in Sec.~\ref{sec:motion}.
+The SMPL parameters are initialized using the coarse estimation from blurry frames, and gradually optimized within the 3D-aware framework.
+The canonical 3D Gaussian Splatting (3DGS) representation is then transformed according to the estimated motion parameters.
+Subsequently, sharp virtual images are rendered for each intermediate timestep.
+These images are averaged to produce the final blurry image used for loss computation.

-\textbf{Loss function.} Our loss function includes the L1 photometric loss, which measures the difference between the synthesized blurry frame \(\hat{\mathbf{I}}^B\) and the ``ground-truth'' blurry frame \(\mathbf{I}^B\), combined with the inter-frame motion regularization loss:
+\textbf{Loss function.} The loss function includes the L1 loss between the synthesized blurry frame \(\hat{\mathbf{I}}^B\) and the observed blurry frame \(\mathbf{I}^B\), and the inter-frame motion regularization loss as decribed in Sec.~\ref{sec:motion}:

-The total loss ensures that the model learns to generate realistic motion while closely matching the observed blurry frames.
+The total loss enforces both accurate avatar reconstruction and the estimation of realistic, temporally coherent motion.